bettercallzaal/fractalbotdec2025/README.md

 # ZAO Fractal Voting System

-A simplified Discord bot for structured group decision-making through fractal voting.
-Create transparent, democratic voting processes with automatic group management and real-time results.
+A comprehensive Discord bot and web application for structured group decision-making through fractal voting.
+Create transparent, democratic voting processes with automatic group management, real-time results, and a beautiful web dashboard for tracking participation and progress.

 ## Overview